Khasta Kachori is a delicious, spicy, fried puff pastry. Kachoris are great as an appetizer or as part of a festive meal for any occasion.

 To make filling:

-- Grind the moong dal dry until it almost becomes a powder.
+- Grind the moong dal dry, almost to a powder.

-- Mix 1 tablespoon of oil and dal powder in a frying pan and roast on medium heat for about two to three minutes or dal changes color lightly, stirring constantly.
+- Mix one tablespoon of oil to the ground dal in a frying pan and roast over medium heat for about two to three minutes or until dal changes color slightly.
+Stir continuously.

 - Turn off the heat.
-Add all the spices and mix it well and let the mixture cool off.
+Add all the spices mix well.
+Let the mixture cool off.

 To make the Kachoris:

 - Take one part of the dough and with your fingers flatten the edges and make into 3-inch circle.
-Leaving center little thicker then edges around.
+Leaving center little thicker then edges.

 - Mold the dough into a cup and place 1 teaspoon of filling in the center.
 Pull the edges of the dough to wrap the dal filling.
-Repeat with the rest.
+Proceed to make all 12 balls.

-- Let the filled ball sit for 3 to 4 minutes before rolling.
+- Let the filled ball sit for three to four minutes before rolling.

 - Set the kachoris on a surface with the seams facing up.
-Using the base of your palm, slowly flatten them into about 3 inch circle.
+Using the base of your palm, slowly flatten them into about three inches in diameter.

-- Heat about 1 1/2 inche of oil in a frying pan on medium heat.
-To check if oil is ready put a little piece of dough in the oil, it should sizzle and come up slow.
+- Heat the oil in frying pan over medium heat frying pan should have about one inch of oil.
+To check if oil is ready put a little piece of dough in the oil.
+Dough should sizzle, and come up very slow.

-- Don’t roll the kachoris with a rolling pin.
-Rolling pins will cause the kachoris to have small holes in the dough, allowing oil to fill the kachoris.
+Don’t roll the kachoris with a rolling pin.
+Rolling pins can create small holes in the dough

 Instead of using moong dal, you can use washed urad dal or chana dal.
 The rest of the recipe stays the same.